Material-Blazor/Material.Blazor/BlazorMdc/Model/Toast/IMTToastService.md

 ### Details

-- Requires a [MTToastAnchor](xref:C.MTToastAnchor) component and will throw an exception when you attempt to show a toast notification if this isn't found; and
+- Requires a [MTAnchor](xref:C.MTAnchor) component and will throw an exception when you attempt to show a toast notification if this isn't found; and
 - Accepts an optional [MTToastServiceConfiguration](xref:BlazorMdc.MTToastServiceConfiguration).

 &nbsp;